frozencemetery/krb5/doc/plugindev/gssapi.rst

 * For **gss_import_name**, the bytes 04 01, followed by two plus the
-  OID length in big-endian order, followed by the byte 06, followed by the OID length as a single byte, followed by the OID itself, followed by the four byte big-endian length of the mechanism token, followed by the mechanism token itself.  input_name_type must also be set to GSS_C_NT_EXPORT_NAME.
+  OID length in big-endian order, followed by the byte 06, followed by the OID length as a single byte, followed by the concatenated OID itself, followed by the four byte big-endian length of the mechanism token, followed by the mechanism token itself.  input_name_type must also be set to GSS_C_NT_EXPORT_NAME.

 * For **gss_import_cred**, a four-byte OID length in big-endian order, followed by the concatenated OID, followed by the mechanism token.